KevinAiken/CSC4980_horse_racing_dapp/README.md

 ## Operating HorsEther

 ### How to make new races
 Before you start placing bets you'll need to act as the admin and create some races to bet on.
-Keep on mind a race must be in the future.
+Keep in mind a race must be in the future.
 1. Navigate to [http://localhost:3000/admin](http://localhost:3000/admin) to view the admin panel.
 2. Type in a race time in ISO 8601 format under "Race Time".
 After this time bettors can no longer bet on the race, and the race becomes eligible to be evaluated.
 What evaluation is and how to do it is covered later.
 3. Enter the Admin Password, 'password'.